Learn the basics of the stock market, including types of stocks, market functions, and key terms relevant to new investors.

 Understanding volatility helps in choosing stocks aligned with your risk appetite.

-Highly liquid stocks are easier to trade and generally more stable, making them ideal for beginners.
+Highly liquid stocks are easier to trade and generally more stable.

-Bull Market: Characterized by rising stock prices and positive investor sentiment
+Bull Market: Characterised by rising stock prices and positive investor sentiment

 Bear Market: Marked by falling prices and widespread pessimism